AP PHOTOS: Women's World Cup highlights

 The Women's World Cup in Australia and New Zealand is showcasing some of the best soccer on the planet — and some of the best photographs.
-Associated Press photographers are covering every match at the month-long tournament, including getting a shot of Lindsey Horan after her tying goal for the United States and Nigeria's upset win over co-host Australia.
+Associated Press photographers are covering every match at the month-long tournament, including Zambia's Lushomo Mweemba celebrating a goal against Costa Rica and Morocco's Nouhaila Benzina becoming the first senior-level Women's World Cup player to compete wearing a hijab.

 AP Women's World Cup coverage: https://apnews.com/hub/fifa-womens-world-cup and https://twitter.com/AP_Sports